 - 1) Select the color to modify from the list or the color table. - 2) Enter the new values that define the color.
 If necessary, change the settings from RGB (Red, Green, Blue) to CMYK (Cyan, Magenta, Yellow, Black) or vice versa.
 The changed color appears in the lower of the two color preview boxes at the top. - 3) Modify the Name as required. - 4) Click the Modify button.
 The newly defined color is now listed in the Color table.
 Alternatively, click the Edit button to open the Color dialog, shown in Figure 10.
-Here you can select a color from one of the color windows in the upper area, or you can enter values in the lower area using your choice of RGB, CMYK, or HSB (Hue, Saturation and Brightness) values.
-The upper right color window is linked directly with the color input fields in the lower area; as you choose a color in the upper window, the numbers change accordingly.
-The two color fields at the lower right show the value of the selected color on the left and the currently set value from the color value fields on the right.
+Here you can select a color from the color window in the upper area, or you can enter values on the right using your choice of RGB, CMYK, or HSB (Hue, Saturation, and Brightness) values.
+The upper color window is linked directly with the color input fields; as you choose a color in the upper window, the numbers change accordingly.
+The two color fields at the bottom show the appearance of the adjusted color on the left and the original color on the right.
 Modify the color components as required and click OK to exit the dialog.
-The newly defined color now appears in the lower of the color preview boxes shown in Figure 1.
+The newly defined color now appears in the lower of the color preview boxes shown in Figure 9.
 Type a name for this color in the Name box, then click the Add button.
 A small box showing the new color is added to the Color table.

-Figure 10: Editing colors Another way to define or alter colors is through the Colors page of the Area dialog, where you can also save and load palettes, a feature that is not possible here.
-In Calc, draw a temporary draw object and use the context menu of this object to open the Area dialog.
-If you load a palette in one component of OOo, it is only active in that component; the other components keep their own palettes.
-Font options You can define replacements for any fonts that might appear in your documents.
-If you receive from someone else a document containing fonts that you do not have on your system, OOo will substitute fonts for those it does not find.
+Figure 10: Editing colors

+Another way to define or alter colors is through the Colors page of the Area dialog, where you can also save and load palettes, a feature that is not possible here.
+In Writer, draw a temporary draw object and use the context menu of this object to open the Area dialog.

+Font Options

+You can define replacements for any fonts that might appear in your documents.
+If you receive from someone else a document containing fonts that you do not have on your system, AOO will substitute fonts for those it does not find.
 You might prefer to specify a different font from the one the program chooses.

-On the OpenOffice.org - Fonts page (Figure 11):
+On the OpenOffice-Fonts page: